-Encouraging growth was a stated commitment during 2016.
 The group's strategy is to grow organically through the recruitment of competent personnel and through the acquisition of businesses which provide the group with new expertise and clients.
+A high level of demand calls for continuous recruitment in strong competition with other players in a labour market where the supply of new expertise is a limiting factor.